tinumide/astroquery/docs/mast/mast.rst

 are the responsibility of the requester  (see `request pricing <https://aws.amazon.com/s3/pricing/>`__), however transfers are free within the US-East AWS region.

-Cload data access is enabled using the `~astroquery.mast.ObservationsClass.enable_cloud_dataset` function, which will cause AWS to become the prefered source for data access until it is disabled (`~astroquery.mast.ObservationsClass.disable_cloud_dataset`).
+Cload data access is enabled using the `~astroquery.mast.MastObservationsClass.enable_cloud_dataset` function, which will cause AWS to become the prefered source for data access until it is disabled (`~astroquery.mast.MastObservationsClass.disable_cloud_dataset`).

-To directly access a list of cloud URIs for a given dataset, use the `~astroquery.mast.ObservationsClass.get_cloud_uris` function, however when cloud access is enabled, the standatd download function `~astroquery.mast.ObservationsClass.download_products` will preferentially pull files from AWS when they are avilable.
+To directly access a list of cloud URIs for a given dataset, use the `~astroquery.mast.MastObservationsClass.get_cloud_uris` function, however when cloud access is enabled, the standard download function `~astroquery.mast.MastObservationsClass.download_products` will preferentially pull files from AWS when they are avilable.
 There is also a ``cloud_only`` flag, which when set to True will cause all data products not available in the cloud to be skipped.